 What will adding someone do to the rest of your team?

 It’s impossible to change the makeup of your team without changing its chemistry.
 If you vet them well and find an awesome person, that change might be minimized as they fit right in, or it might even be a positive change that helps everyone do better work.
 But that isn’t a guarantee.
-It can feel like the solution to your problem is simply to hire someone but not only is that not always true, sometimes it can have the opposite effect.
+It can feel like the solution to your problem is simply to hire someone but not only is that not always true, sometimes it can actually create new problems and make the situation even worse.
 So think about your current team before you make a change, and don’t just think about it in terms of numbers.
 Think about the dynamics you’ll affect as well.

 Can a hired gun do the job?